 Over 1500 members from health, criminal justice, and developmental service organizations meet regularly in 41 Local and 14 Regional HSJCCs across the province to coordinate communication and service integration planning for such individuals, utilizing a model of shared responsibility and accountability.

-The Provincial HSJCC is comprised of Regional HSJCC Chairs and representatives from partner organizations and the Ministries of Health and Long-Term Care, Community Safety and Correctional Services, the Attorney General, Community and Social Services and Children and Youth Services.
+The Provincial HSJCC is comprised of Regional HSJCC Chairs and representatives from partner organizations and the Ministries of Health, the Solicitor General, the Attorney General and Children, Community and Social Services.
 It supports the individual and collective efforts of the Local and Regional HSJCCs, enhancing their engagement and providing knowledge exchange across this network.
 It also identifies solutions to systemic problems, and makes recommendations to government and other bodies regarding provincial service and policy issues.